 Each schools published admission number will be 60.
 Applications for places in Reception should be made on the Hertfordshire County Councils Common Application Form.
-This is accessible on the Local Authority's website and must be submitted in accordance with the Local Authority's published deadlines for applications, namely Friday 15th 2021.
+This is accessible on the Local Authority's website and must be submitted in accordance with the published deadline for applications which is the 15th January 2023.
 Late applications will be accepted but will not be considered until all applications received on or before the application deadline have been processed, which will reduce the chance of achieving a place for the child.